sjain1992/awesome-tech/docs/hr.md

 - [THE PSYCHOLOGICAL CONTRACT: ARE YOU ON GOOD TERMS WITH YOUR MANAGER?](http://www.yoh.com/blog/the-psychological-contract-are-you-on-good-terms-with-your-manager)
 - [9 Warning Signs Your Employee is Quitting](http://www.mjms.net/blog/9-warning-signs-your-employee-is-quitting/)
 - [10 Things Companies Do That Kill Employee Motivation 🌟](https://learning.linkedin.com/blog/engaging-your-workforce/10-things-companies-do-that-kill-employee-motivation)
+- [Employee vs employer views on benefits (infographic) 🌟🌟](http://raconteur.net/infographics/employee-vs-employer-views-on-benefits) If money doesn't buy loyal employees, what does?
+Our infographic outlines the most desired benefits, retention drivers according to employers versus employees and more

 [![dilbert_awesome_emails](images/dilbert_awesome_emails.gif)](http://dilbert.com/strip/2016-07-22)